aridjayarecipes/cutesrecipes.web.app/content/post/1834-step-by-step-guide-to-prepare-ultimate-oats-and-amp-carrot-instant-idli-coriander-mint-chutney.md

 1. Prepare tadka and add to the chutney.
 Pack this tasty and healthy meals in your kids lunchbox.

 Free for commercial use No attribution required High quality images.
 Fruit, Oat Grain, Oat Grass, Oat Herb, Oat Straw, Oat Tops, Oatstraw, Oatmeal, Oats, Paille, Paille Overview.
 Oat (Avena sativa) is a type of cereal grain.
-People often eat the plant&#39;s whole seeds (oats).
+People often eat the plant's whole seeds (oats).
 To incorporate oats for breakfast, what are some of the most nutritious oats you guys would I am an oat fanatic.

-So that's going to wrap it up for this special food oats &amp; carrot instant idli | coriander mint chutney recipe.
+So that's going to wrap it up for this special food oats & carrot instant idli | coriander mint chutney recipe.
 Thanks so much for your time.
 I am confident you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!